thegworld/gtx-browser/docs/tour_of_luci_ui.md

 # A Tour of Continuous Integration UI

-This document details a tour of page layouts and site hierarchy for [LUCI UI](https://ci.chromium.org/p/chromium), Chromium's continuous integration user interface.
+This document details a tour of page layouts and site hierarchy for [LUCI UI](https://ci.chromium.org/p/chromium), GTx Browser's continuous integration user interface.
 Currently, LUCI shows both Buildbot and LUCI builds.
 In the near future, LUCI will replace Buildbot as the default continuous integration system.
 Read this document to learn how to navigate LUCI and to better understand the